Sweet repeat: Brothers regift same hard candy for decades

 It started in 1987, when Ryan Wasson gave a 10-roll Frankford “Santa’s Candy Book” with assorted fruit flavors to his brother, Eric Wasson, as a joke for Christmas, knowing that Eric wouldn’t like it.

-“I didn’t eat them,” Eric Wassontold WMUR-TV.
+“I didn’t eat them,” Eric Wassontold a local news outlet.
 “And so the next year I thought, ‘Hey, I think I’m going to give it back to him.
 He’ll never remember.'”

 But Ryan immediately recognized it.
 They’ve been taking turns ever since, keeping a log of their exchanges.
 They’ve gotten creative about it.